runekaagaard/django-admin-flexselect/README.markdown

         """
         HTML appended to the base_field.

-        - related_instance: An instance of the base_field.
+        - base_field_instance: An instance of the base_field.
         - instance: A partial instance of the parent model loaded from the request.